romoxi/BobShop/README.md

 - templates can be modified easy
 - bootstrap is used for the templates
 - different operation modes (default, sandbox, offer, presentation, info)
+- saving and reloading the cart by memoryCode (a cart can be transferd to another user/account/browser)

 ## What bobshop can not do at this time:
 - inventory management